 Schistosoma mansoni and Schistosoma japonicum typically lodge in small veins of the intestine.
 Some eggs flow from there through the bloodstream to the liver.
 The resulting liver inflammation can lead to scarring and increased pressure in the vein that carries blood between the intestinal tract and the liver (the portal vein).
 High blood pressure in the portal vein (portal hypertension Portal Hypertension Portal hypertension is abnormally high blood pressure in the portal vein (the large vein that brings blood from the intestine to the liver) and its branches.
 Cirrhosis (scarring that distorts... read more ) can cause enlargement of the spleen and bleeding from veins in the esophagus.

 The eggs of Schistosoma hematobium typically lodge in the bladder, sometimes causing ulcers, bleeding into the urine, and scarring.
-Schistosoma hematobium infection increases the risk of bladder cancer Bladder Cancer Bladder cancer most often causes blood in the urine.
-To make the diagnosis, a thin, flexible viewing tube (cystoscope) is inserted through the urethra into the bladder.
-Many cancers are treated... read more .
+Schistosoma hematobium infection increases the risk of bladder cancer Bladder Cancer Most bladder cancers are of a type called transitional cell because they affect the same kinds of cells (transitional cells) that are usually the cancerous cells responsible for cancers of the... read more .

 All types of schistosomiasis can affect other organs (such as the lungs, spinal cord, and brain).
 Eggs that reach the lungs can result in inflammation and increased blood pressure in the arteries of the lungs (pulmonary hypertension Pulmonary Hypertension Pulmonary hypertension is a condition in which blood pressure in the arteries of the lungs (the pulmonary arteries) is abnormally high.
 Many disorders can cause pulmonary hypertension.
 People... read more ), which can result in a type of heart failure called cor pulmonale Cor Pulmonale Cor pulmonale is enlargement and thickening of the ventricle on the right side of the heart resulting from an underlying lung disorder that causes pulmonary hypertension (high pressures in the... read more .